graphitemaster/redroid/ARCHITECTURE.md

 the message is thrown away and the thread is restarted.
 This roboust design leads to some troubling issues regarding resource management.
-If a module times out, there is no way to know what has been allocated and hasn't be freed.
-Leading to a huge potential for memory leaks.
-To comabd this the command processor contains a linear-list-garbage collector.
+If a module times out, there is no way to know what has been allocated and hasn't be freed; leading to a huge potential for memory leaks.
+To comat this the command processor contains a linear-list-garbage collector.

 Module garbage collector